temporal-sa/temporal-infra-provisioning-demo/README.md

 #### Using `terraform` Directly

-To do so, make sure that you have your `TEMPORAL_CLOUD_API_KEY` env var set, then run the following.
+To do so, make sure that you have your `TEMPORAL_API_KEY` env var set, then run the following.
 You will have to move around the directories depending on what you need to `destroy`.

 **DO NOT DELETE THEM IN THE UI - THIS WILL CAUSE YOUR TERRAFORM STATE TO DRIFT!**